NOVEMBER 28, 2018

 You’ll also need a printer, writing implements (pen/pencil, markers, crayons, etc.) and, ideally, access to the internet.
 If you’ve never created a lapbook in your life, collect the above supplies and jump right into it!
 There are some great lapbooking websites out there that provide FREE lapbooks (when you see “free lapbook,” it generally means the components to a lapbook together such as flipbooks, mini-folders, etc.).

-Lapbooking is a fun way to change things up a bit for the holidays!
+Lapbooking is a fun way to change things up a bit for holiday homeschooling or any time!
 If you’re stuck trying to decide whether to take a holiday break or keep plugging away, consider doing lapbooks for at least one subject area.
 Better yet, do a web search to see if there’s already an open-and-go option from your favorite publisher!